Jhsmit/PyHDX/README.rst

 A beta version of the web application is available for testing: http://pyhdx.jhsmit.org/main

-A test file can be downloaded from `here <https://raw.githubusercontent.com/Jhsmit/PyHDX/master/tests/test_data/ecSecB_apo.csv>`_.
+A test file can be downloaded from `here <https://raw.githubusercontent.com/Jhsmit/PyHDX/master/tests/test_data/ecSecB_apo.csv>`_. (right click, save as)

 Two other web applications are available.